kibis-is/katavault/README.md

 The embedded wallet uses the [PRF extension](https://github.com/w3c/webauthn/wiki/Explainer:-PRF-extension) of WebAuthn to extract deterministic encryption key material that can be used to derive an encryption key.
 This derived encryption key can then apply [AES-GCM](https://csrc.nist.rip/groups/ST/toolkit/BCM/documents/proposedmodes/gcm/gcm-spec.pdf) encryption to the wallet's private keys.

-Storage of these encrypted keys is done using [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) as opposed to `localStorage` due to the latter being less secure than the IndexedDB.
+These encrypted private keys are then stored using [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), as opposed to `localStorage`, due to the latter being less secure than IndexedDB.

 ### Why this matters